 In addition, the Library of Matches could also be used to learn more about different relationships by seeing what the shared segments tend to look like for each relationship type.
 If you are in need of seeing real examples of a specific relationship (or just curious about certain ones), you can type that relationship’s abbreviation into the ‘Search groups’ field on the key.
 This will quickly show you what examples the Library has for the relationship you are interested in.

 There is also another use of the Library that I am very excited about.
-You can display different matches on the map at the same time to see phased genomes, genetic trees, full siblings, and unique relationships.
-For phased genomes and genetic trees, I have made a classification system to assist the user in knowing which matches should be displayed at the same time.
+You can display different matches on the map at the same time to see phased genomes, full siblings, and unique relationships.
+For phased genomes, I have made a classification system to assist the user in knowing which matches should be displayed at the same time.

 Each paternal grandparent match in the key with the same letter in parenthesis at the beginning of the name can be displayed on the map at the same time to visualize a real phased paternal genome.
 This is great for users that want to see example male recombination patterns.
 Likewise, maternal grandparent matches with the same letter at the beginning can be displayed at the same time to visualize real female recombination patterns.

 Paternal and maternal grandparent matches can also be displayed on the map at the same time to simulate fully-phased individual genomes.
 The two paternal matches you choose to display must have their own same beginning letter in parenthesis, and the two maternal ones you choose must have their own same beginning letter.
 There are currently 25 fully-phased genomes that can be simulated from the real paternal and maternal grandparent matches in the Library.